Orders

 )

-# Place sell orders above current price
+# Place sell limit orders above current price

-if btc_position and btc_position.amount > 0:
+if position and position.get_amount() > 0:

-sell_amount_per_level = btc_position.amount / self.grid_levels
+sell_amount = position.get_amount() / self.grid_levels

 for i in range(1, self.grid_levels + 1):